jbush001/NyuziProcessor/tests/render/README.md

 # Profiling

 Type 'make profile'.
-It runs the program in the verilog simulator, then prints a list of functions and how many instruction issue cycles occur in each (it does not accumulate time in a function's children).
+It runs the program in the verilog simulator, then prints a list of functions with how many instruction issue cycles occured in each.
+It does not accumulate time in a function's children.

 This requires c++filt to be installed, which should be included with recent versions of binutils.